rentry/rentry.github.io/_posts/2022-06-17-gear-bikes-lupo.md

 Looking at the website, I noticed a Volpe in 59cm and the Volpe's little brother, the Lupo (which I hadn't previously heard of) in 53cm, 55cm, 59cm, and 61cm.

-Again, _it doesn't appear to be the case that Bianchi makes either of these frames anymore_.
+Again, _it doesn't appear that Bianchi makes either of these frames anymore_.

 And compared to the $1,700, Celeste Volpe in the Portland area, South Salem Cycleworks listed the Volpe at $1,200, and the Lupo at just $900.